filakhtov/gentoo-use-docs/media-libs/gst-plugins-bad.md

 It is recommended to enable this flag if the target system supports ORC to improve performance.

+### qsv
+Pass the `-Dmsdk=enabled` and `-Dmfx_api=oneVPL` options to the Meson build script.
+Use the oneVPL (Intel® oneAPI Video Processing Library) to enable a new implementation of Intel Quick Sync Video encoder with support for H.264, HEVC and VP9.

+It is safe to disable this flag.

 ### test
 Pass the `-Dtests=enabled` option to the Meson build script.
 Build the test suite provided with the source code and execute the `ninja test` command inside of the virtual Xvfb session to run it after the main build is completed.
 This will extend a build time.